NVIDIA/cloudai/README.md

 cloudai generate-report\
     --system-config conf/common/system/example_slurm_cluster.toml\
     --tests-dir conf/common/test\
-    --results-dir /path/to/results_directory
+    --result-dir /path/to/result_directory
 ```
-In the generate-report mode, use the --results-dir argument to specify a subdirectory under the output directory.
+In the generate-report mode, use the --result-dir argument to specify a subdirectory under the output directory.
 This subdirectory is usually named with a timestamp for unique identification.

 To uninstall test prerequisites, run CloudAI CLI in uninstall mode: